HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Abstract

 \section{Abstract}

-Clustering complex data in the form of attributed graphs has attracted increasing attention, where appropriate graph representation is a critical prerequisite for accurate cluster analysis.
-However, the Graph Convolutional Network will homogenize the representation of graph nodes due to the well-known over-smoothing effect.
-This limits the network architecture to a shallow one, losing the ability to capture the critical global distribution information for clustering.
-Therefore, we propose a generalized graph auto-encoder network, which introduces quaternion operations to the encoders to achieve efficient structured feature representation learning without incurring deeper network and larger-scale parameters.
-The generalization of our method lies in the following two aspects: 1) connecting the quaternion operation naturally suitable for four feature components with graph data of arbitrary attribute dimensions, and 2) introducing a generalized graph clustering objective as a loss term to obtain clustering-friendly representations without requiring a pre-specified number of clusters $k$.
-It turns out that the representations of nodes learned by the proposed Graph Clustering based on Generalized Quaternion representation learning (GCGQ) are more discriminative, containing global distribution information, and are more general, suiting downstream clustering under different $k$s.
-Extensive experiments including significance tests, ablation studies, and qualitative results, illustrate the superiority of GCGQ.
-The source code is temporarily opened at \url{https://anonymous.4open.science/r/ICLR-25-No7181-codes}.
+Clustering complex data in the form of attributed graphs has attracted increasing attention, where powerful graph representation is a critical prerequisite.
+However, the well-known Over-Smoothing (OS) effect makes Graph Convolutional Networks tend to homogenize the representation of graph nodes, while the existing OS solutions focus on alleviating the homogeneity of nodes' embeddings from the aspect of graph topology information, which is inconsistent with the attributed graph clustering objective.
+Therefore, we introduce hyper-complex space with powerful quaternion feature transformation to enhance the representation learning of the attributes.
+A generalized \textbf{Hy}per-complex space \textbf{Re}present\textbf{a}tion \textbf{L}earning (\textbf{HyReaL}) model is designed to: 1) bridge arbitrary dimensional attributes to the well-developed quaternion algebra with four parts, and 2) connect the learned representations to more generalized clustering objective without being restricted to a given number of clusters $k$.
+The novel introduction of quaternion benefits attributed graph clustering from two aspects: 1) enhanced attribute coupling learning capability allows complex attribute information to be sufficiently exploited in clustering, and 2) stronger learning capability makes it unnecessary to stack too many graph convolution layers, naturally alleviating the OS problem.
+It turns out that the node representations learned by HyReaL are more discriminative and widely suit downstream clustering with different $k$s.
+Extensive experiments including significance tests, ablation studies, qualitative results, etc., show the superiority of HyReaL.